claireramming/todo-list/README.md

 First react app, created while learning "Learn React for Free" on Scrimba.

 Changes from Scrimba version:
-- currently only minor style changes
+- minor style changes
+- can add a task to the end of the list